This guide will help you choose the best video editing software to create amazing movies in less time.

 There’s also a core stable of superb transitions and effects that will give any video a polished, professional look.

-The latest updates to the Premiere Pro include some extra-neat features like intelligent reframing, automatic captioning, AI-driven colour matching, and Adobe Stock integration – dragging in assets to your timeline has never been easier.
+The latest updates to the Premiere Pro include some extra-neat features like intelligent reframing, automatic captioning, video upscaling, AI-driven colour matching, and Adobe Stock integration – dragging in assets to your timeline has never been easier.

 Another plus side is that it works seamlessly with other Adobe apps like Photoshop, After Effects and Audition.
 So, if you’re a Creative Cloud user, it’ll fit right into your editing workflow.